 1. Set up Route53 DNS Service

-This service will help us to manage all the upcoming requests (traffic) that our domain will be having.
-AWS Route53 will also be the DNS Manager, so here we will point our domain registrar to be the manager, and once it has been migrated here, we can add the A records, Cnames, or TXT records and many other more.
+This service will help us manage all the upcoming requests (traffic) that our domain will have.
+AWS Route53 will also be the DNS Manager, so here we will point our domain registrar to be the manager.
+Once it has been migrated here, we can add the A records, Cnames, or TXT records and many more.

 2. Create all your AWS Resources in a VPC